-- 11. If the appliance will not operate when there is a call for heat and piping is not hot, follow the instructions "To Turn Off Gas To Appliance" below and call your service technician or gas supplier. - Reinstall jacket front panel.
+11. If the appliance will not operate when there is a call for heat and piping is not hot, follow the instructions "To Turn Off Gas To Appliance" below and call your service technician or gas supplier.

+Replace jacket front panel.
 Make sure panel is seated firmly in place and all joints are visually sealed.
-Then tighten the two thumb screws at bottom of access door firmly.
+See step 4.
+Rotate latches clockwise.